Contact

 The inscription or cover sheet

-The responsible local court/land registry office, the land register district and the land register number are stated here.
-In addition, there may be a reference to the digital continuation of the land register, a release note by the clerk and a footnote with the date of the last change.
+The competent local court/land registry office, the land register district and the land register number are stated here.
+In addition, there may be a reference to the digital continuation, a release note by the clerk and a footnote with the date of the last land register entry or change.

 2